Garden Open Days

 Information

 The gardens form a number of formal herbaceous borders and informal woodland and riverside walks.
-There is a walled garden which used to be the hugely productive walled garden for the Castle and is still used as a vegetable garden to this day.
+There is a walled garden, which used to be the hugely productive walled garden for the Castle and is still used as a vegetable garden to this day.
 The walk takes in a number of flat (but steep) level paths and a woodchip/gravel path that leads to the walled garden, river and pond side walks.
-These areas can be difficult to access if you are in a wheelchair as the woodchip/gravel path is uneven and can get a little muddy and thick in places.
+These areas can be difficult to access if you are in a wheelchair, as the woodchip/gravel path is uneven and can get a little muddy and thick in places.
 You can take as long as you like in the garden, it takes about 30/40minutes to march around all the areas on the map, but hopefully you might like to sit or linger to look at the plants.
-You can definitely make the walk take longer even at a fast pace.
+You can definitely make the walk take longer, even at a fast pace.

 Carparking